shwezin-coder/chinook-db-etl/README.md

 * Integrate with a dashboarding tool (e.g., Tableau, Power BI) for direct visualization of these summary tables.
 * Consider using more robust ETL orchestration tools for production environments (e.g., Airflow, Prefect).
 * Containerize the database and ETL process using Docker for easier deployment.

+## Contact
+For any questions or feedback, please contact Hnin Shwe Zin Hlaing at hninshwezinhlaing05062001@gmail.com.